AaravR10/BasicBashScript/README.md

-This is a basic bash script
+This is a basic bash script (For CyberPatriot)